mrudulaacharya/Parkinson-s-Prediction/README.md

 1) COHORT - Indicates participant groups, which might represent a categorical variable.
 2) ENROLL_AGE - Enrollment age, a continuous variable, which can be grouped into age brackets for analysis.

-Mitigation of Bias - To address potential biases arising from imbalanced age groups in the dataset, re-sampling strategy to balance representation across key age groups.
+Mitigation of Bias - To address potential biases arising from imbalanced age groups in the dataset, re-sampling strategy was used to balance representation across key age groups.
 The age brackets are: Under 50, 50-59, 60-69, 70-79, and 80 and above.
 We set the 70-79 age group as the target size, serving as a baseline for balancing.
 The 60-69 group, which exceeded this size, was downsampled to reduce its representation, while the 80 and above group, which had fewer participants, was oversampled to increase its representation.
 This approach created a more uniform age distribution, improving fairness in the dataset.